weifund/weifund/README.md

     $ meteor
    ```

-5. Browse to `http://localhost:3000/` on Chrome or Firefox
+5. Browse to `http://localhost:3000/` on Chrome or Firefox, run the setup and start crowdfunding!

 ## <a name="nometeor"></a> Run Without Meteor